Tai Chi is Meditation in Motion

-Tai Chi is Meditation in Motion which many People have been practicing for thousands of years to move beyond stressful thoughts and emotions.
+Tai Chi is Meditation in Motion which many People have been practising for thousands of years to move beyond stressful thoughts and emotions.
 Try to find clarity in the present moment.
-The variety of meditation techniques, traditions, and technologies are fast.
+The variety of meditation techniques, traditions, and technologies is fast.
 But the essence of meditation is singular.
 Is the cultivation of mindful awareness and expanded consciousness.

 People are drawn to meditation for many different reasons.
 Some begin meditating because of a doctor’s recommendation.
 Seeking health benefits of lowered blood pressure, stress reduction, and restful sleep.
-Some seeking relief from fear, angry and painful thoughts.
-Still others come to meditation to find greater self-understanding.
-To increase their intuitive powers, or to improve their ability to concentrate.
+Some seek relief from fear, anger and painful thoughts.
+Still, others come to meditation to find greater self-understanding.
+To increase their intuitive powers or to improve their ability to concentrate.

-Corporates are now adding mindfulness programs for the employees.
-A great example of this is Google with their “Search Inside Yourself” program.
+Corporations are now adding mindfulness programs for employees.
+A great example of this is Google with its “Search Inside Yourself” program.
 Developed to help with emotional intelligence training.